saytamkenorh/turtlico/README.md

 ## Turtlico
 Turtlico is a programming tool for learning programming basics.<br>
 It uses Python turtle so you can imagine a robotic turtle which is controled by your program.<br>
 It also supports cycles, methods and many more.
-Turtlico also has a plugin for programming Raspberry Pi GPIO.
+Turtlico also has a plugin for programming Raspberry Pi GPIO and a multimedia plugin.

 ## License
 This program comes with ABSOLUTELY NO WARRANTY;